turbonomic/snow-doc/page/TechDetails/overview.md

 ---
 NOTE:  An important use case for this integration is the implementation of custom business rules to create Change Requests (CRs) and to update action approval states.
-For more informationm see see
+For more informationm see
 [Custom Business Rules](/page/TechDetails/Custom_Business_Rules.html).